Constitution Of The Cork Chess Club

 5.1 There shall be held each year an Annual General Meeting, hereinafter referred to as “the AGM”, which shall be open to all members of the Club, though only those who have paid their subscriptions and who are otherwise in good standing may speak and vote at such meeting.

-5.2 The AGM shall be held at 8.00pm on either the first or second Friday of September in each year in the Club’s normal meeting place, or such other suitable place as the Committee may determine.
+5.2 The AGM shall be held at 8:00pm in the month of May on the Club’s normal meeting night and in the Club’s normal meeting place – or such other suitable time, in May, and/or place as the Committee may determine.

 - Apologies for absence.

 - Minutes of the previous AGM and any other general meetings.